cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 In a similar way, the `WORK_QUEUE_SUCCESS_ONLY` flag indicates that an output file should only be returned if the task actually succeeded.

-### Fast Abort
+### Disconnect slow workers

 A large computation can often be slowed down by stragglers.
-If you have a large number of small tasks that take a short amount of time, then Fast Abort can help.
-The Fast Abort feature keeps statistics on tasks execution times and proactively aborts tasks that are statistical outliers:
+If you have a large number of small tasks that take a short amount of time, then automatically disconnecting slow workers can help.
+With this feature enabled, statistics are kept on tasks execution times and statistical outlier are terminated.
+If two different tasks are canceled in the same worker, then the worker is disconnected and blacklisted.

 === "Python"
     ```python
     # Disconnect workers that are executing tasks twice as slow as compared to the average.
-    q.activate_fast_abort(2)
+    q.enable_disconnect_slow_workers(2)
     ```

 === "C"
     ```C
     // Disconnect workers that are executing tasks twice as slow as compared to the average.
-    vine_activate_fast_abort(q, 2);
+    vine_enable_disconnect_slow_workers(q, 2);
     ```

-Tasks that trigger fast abort are automatically retried in some other worker.
+Tasks terminated this way are automatically retried in some other worker.
 Each retry allows the task to run for longer and longer times until a completion is reached.
 You can set an upper bound in the number of retries with [Maximum Retries](#maximum-retries).